 ["Cabin in the Woods."
 Julian describes what happened to Caitlin and Archon describes it to Daedalus simultaneously.
 Cash also makes a brief reference to the fact that Julian stopped the last clan war when talking to Sasha, so he is up on local history.
 Although the Kindred website says that Julian has been Prince for "seven years," it seems unlikely that Archon would wait four years to carry out his reformation, so to speak.]

 Archon, freed from his position as Prince, begins trying to "reach the light," since he feels he lost his soul when he sent Julian to Manzanita.
 He never tells Julian the truth about what he did wrong, though, because "Julian couldn't have lived with himself had he known."
 Instead, Archon hopes his crime will simply die with those Brujah and that vengeance will never come.
 What holds him back from attaining his goal is not a lack of age or wisdom, but the weight of his past--the bloodshed, the killings, and the vendettas like the one he called on the Brujah.

 ["Cabin in the Woods."
 This is more of the aftermath of the Manzanita massacre, as described by Archon.]

 Sorrel sends Cameron to San Francisco to learn the ways of the Kindred in the city, telling him never to come home until Archon and Julian are dead, and Cameron is in their place.
-Cameron stands by and watches Eddie Fiori kiss Julian's hand "year after gutless year," but he does learn from this that he can't become Prince just by taking it, but must first earn the respect of every clan and their leaders.
-He also becomes aware of Eddie's mistaken belief that being Prince means having Lillie as a lover, and how that is part of the reason Eddie wants the job.
+Cameron stands by and watches Eddie Fiori kiss Julian's hand "year after gutless year," but he does learn from this that he can't become Prince just by taking it--he must first earn the respect of every clan and their leaders.
+He also becomes aware of Eddie's mistaken belief that being Prince means having Lillie Langtry as a lover, and how that is part of the reason Eddie wants the job.